HMS SAFE introduction

 The management cycle

-The HMS FMP also establishes a process for the delivery of the SAFE report to the Council, intended to coincide with the management cycle.
+The HMS FMP establishes a process for the delivery of the SAFE report to the Council, intended to coincide with the management cycle.

 At the September Council meeting in even numbered years a draft SAFE report provides an update to the Council on status of the HMS fisheries and, as appropriate, proposed adjustments to the numerical estimates of maximum sustainable yield (MSY), optimum yield (OY), and status determination criteria (SDC).
 If necessary, Council directs HMSMT to prepare draft regulatory analysis to implement revised estimates of reference point values, ACLs, or other harvest objectives and/or management measures.